-Since 2017, I’ve hosted the in-person Deliberate Practice Bootcamp (DPB) in my hometown of Minneapolis at the MacPhail Center for Music.
-(DPB grew out of my Northland Timpani Summit as a way to open the event to non-timpanists in a relevant and helpful fashion.)
-DPB-ONLINE is my offering for anyone to learn about deliberate practice, and simultaneously help fundraise for both social justice and artists-in-need.
+Starting in 2017, I’d been hosting the in-person Deliberate Practice Bootcamp (DPB) in my hometown of Minneapolis at the MacPhail Center for Music.
+(DPB grew out of my Northland Timpani Summit as a way to open the event to non-timpanists in a relevant and helpful fashion, and also out of a semester-long class which I taught at NYU applying deliberate practice to instrumental music and auditioning.)
+In the Covid era, DPB-online has evolved into my offering for anyone to learn about deliberate practice, and simultaneously help fundraise for both social justice and artists-in-need.

 - Exploring the attributes of deliberate practice (understanding the blueprint and delving into the recipe).

-- Approaching practicing and auditioning with a healthy mindset and philosophy.
+- Approaching your practice with a healthy mindset and philosophy.